szaumoor/ZSTweaks/ZSTweaks/component_readme.md

 This slightly improves the largely unremarkable +1 short sword by giving wielders a 7% chance each time they're hit to be affected by Blur.

+### Make Balduran's Swords better and draw inspiration from BG3 (1705) (BG2EE EET)

+This standardizes the swords as either long swords or bastard swords.
+And now:

+- They act by default as +2, +4 vs. all shapeshifting creatures, including druids, dragons, and rakshasas.
+- Deal +4 magic damage against those
+- Increases Magic Resistance by 7% and Save vs. Spell by +2

+You have the option to select which type of sword to standardize it to, and also whether it should be renamed as it is in BG3.
+It's all in the preferences file.

 </details>

 ---